8 great drinks to match with mince pies

 * Christmas ales - I'm never totally convinced about Christmas ales with savoury food - except perhaps ham - but they're great with Christmas baking.

-* Black tea Which you might think hardly bears saying but try making it from loose leaf tea, in a pot rather than with a teabag.
-I’m drinking a lot of the Rare Tea Company’s RAF tea at the moment - available through their website or from some branches of Waitrose.
+* Black tea Which you might think hardly bears saying but try making it from loose leaf tea, in a pot rather than with a teabag and taste the difference.